oluoluoxenfree/oluonline-quartz-style/content/tech hasn't made the business of fashion any less ugly.md

   - in-progress
 modificationDate:
 ---
-sewing can't all be done by a machine a human has touched and worked on every garment you own most of the tech applied to fashion is materials, processes that aren't the actual garment construction, which i think has stayed largely unchanged for a long time online shopping obvs has hugely shaped things
+sewing can't be done by a machine a human has touched and worked on every garment you own most of the tech applied to fashion is materials, processes that aren't the actual garment construction, which i think has stayed largely unchanged for a long time online shopping obvs has hugely shaped things